gruppferi/jiraclui/README.md

-jiracli
+jiraclui
 =======

-`jiracli` is a Command Line Interface (CLI) tool designed to interact with Jira, allowing users to efficiently manage tickets across various projects.
+`jiraclui` is a Command Line Interface (CLI) tool designed to interact with Jira, allowing users to efficiently manage tickets across various projects.
 This tool provides features such as fetching tickets, displaying them in a CLI table with customizable filtering options, updating ticket statuses, creating new tickets, and viewing ticket details – all directly from the command line.

 Features
 --------